toddledev/documentation/docs/12-workflows/01-overview/index.md

 ## Sequential execution

-Workflows execute their nodes sequentially, but there's an important distinction between sequential execution and synchronous execution.
+Workflows execute their nodes sequentially.
+However, this doesn’t necessarily mean each step waits for the previous one to finish completely, which is what synchronous execution would require.

 ### Sequential and asynchronous execution